u6684258/instance-generator/README.md

 shall have you can use the `-e` option.
 With this option you can give information about how many objects of certain types the generated instances shall have and specify cardinality-constraints.
-This option expects a JSON file formatted as described in the section [Format of Extended-Input File](#format-of-extended-input-file).
+This option expects a JSON file as described in the section [Format of Extended-Input File](#format-of-extended-input-file).
 You can find two examples for such JSON files in the `examples` folder.